 Digital sensors, which report data to engineers when components are in need of maintenance, can revolutionise processes and offer savings.
-As well as working with Statoil to use data from their offshore oil platforms to help improve the efficiency of their operations, Dr Meyerson also cited IBM's partnership with Schaeffler, a bearings company whose products are used in jet engines and high speed trains, producing parts that automatically and digitally inform an engineer of incidences of wear or need for replacement.
-In addition, Meyerson cited the company's work with aircraft manufacturer Boeing, helping them devise a sensor system based on need rather than time, which allowed them to know when bolts would need tightening rather than sending in an engineer to do a manual check, a process he described as "unimaginably expensive".
+He said "The jobs that will be created are extraordinarily high-skilled, high paying jobs.
+[This is] somebody who truly understands the workings of the end-to-end ecosystem and can leverage the sophisticated technologies" As well as working with Statoil to use data from their offshore oil platforms to help improve the efficiency of their operations, Dr Meyerson also cited IBM's partnership with Schaeffler, a bearings company whose products are used in jet engines and high speed trains, producing parts that automatically and digitally inform an engineer of incidences of wear or need for replacement.
+"Remember the idea of predictive, the idea of understanding the system to such an extent [that] you can predict the future and also have the opportunity to change the future.
+This can have a fantastic financial impact that most people tend to ignore," said Dr Meyerson who also cited the company's work with aircraft manufacturer Boeing, helping them devise a sensor system based on need rather than time, which allowed them to know when bolts would need tightening rather than sending in an engineer to do a manual check, a process he described as "unimaginably expensive".

-11:00 KEYNOTE PANEL On the Edge of Technological Convergence Speakers:
+11:00 KEYNOTE PANEL

+On the Edge of Technological Convergence

+Speakers:

-Mohammad Ehteshami, Vice President and General Manager, Additive Integration, GE Additive Assem Khalaili, Executive Vice President, Industry Customer Services MEA, Siemens Middle East Dr Chungyan Gu, Chairman and President, ABB China Moderator:
+Mohammad Ehteshami.
+Vice President and General Manager, Additive Integration, GE Additive Assem Khalaili, Executive Vice President, Industry Customer Services MEA, Siemens Middle East Dr Chungyan Gu, Chairman and President, ABB China

+Moderator:
-Reinhard Geissbauer, Partner and Industry Lead, Industry 4.0, strategy& Session Summary:

-Technologies such as 3D printing have growth potential in the GCC, according to Ehteshami, stating "You no longer need big, heavy industry.
+Reinhard Geissbauer, Partner and Industry Lead, Industry 4.0, strategy& Session Summary: Technologies such as 3D printing have growth potential in the GCC, according to Ehteshami, stating "You no longer need big, heavy industry.
 All you need is a programmer that inputs code into the machine and the part comes out."
 He described 3D printing technology as 'a huge opportunity' for the region.
 In-depth: